Privacy Notice

 What Information We Collect

-This website also collects information about the device you use to access our website, such as operating system, screen resolution, internet browser type and version, the webpage address from which you arrived, the date and time you accessed this website and the Internet Protocol (IP) address of your device.
-Information about your device does not identify you but helps us improve the website's functionality, meet our members' needs, measure the effectiveness of our services, enhance security measures and protect your data.
+This website also collects information about the device you use to access our website, such as the operating system, screen resolution, internet browser type and version, the webpage address from which you arrived, the date and time you accessed this website, and the Internet Protocol (IP) address of your device.
+Information about your device does not identify you.
+Still, it helps us improve the website's functionality, meet our members' needs, measure the effectiveness of our services, enhance security measures, and protect your data.

 Does this website use cookies?